-Deadly California wildfire grows, only 30 pct contained
+Deadly California wildfire grows as city of Paradise smoulders

 The sheriff has requested three portable morgue teams from the U.S. military, a “disaster mortuary” crew, cadaver dog units to locate human remains and three groups of forensic anthropologists.

-Some 52,000 people remained under evacuation orders, Honea said.
+Some 52,000 people remained under evacuation orders and 8,700 firefighters from 17 states have been battling the wildfires.

 In Southern California, two people died in the separate “Woolsey Fire,” which has destroyed 435 structures and displaced about 200,000 people in the mountains and foothills near Southern California’s Malibu coast, west of Los Angeles.

-The Woolsey Fire was 35 percent contained, up from 30 percent a day earlier, Cal Fire said.
+The Woolsey Fire was 35 percent contained, up from 30 percent a day earlier, Cal Fire said, as authorities reopened a number of communities that had been under evacuation orders.

-Some 8,700 firefighters from 17 states have been battling the wildfires, including the smaller “Hill Fire” in Ventura County, just north of Los Angeles County.

 Authorities were probing the cause of the fires.
 A spokeswoman for the California Public Utilities Commission said on Tuesday the regulator has launched investigations that may include an inspection of the fire sites once Cal Fire allows access.

-PG&E Corp, which operates in northern California, and Edison International, the owner of Southern California Edison Co, have reported to regulators that they experienced problems with transmission lines or substations in areas where fires were reported around the time they started.
+PG&E Corp (PCG.N), which operates in northern California, and Edison International (EIX.N), the owner of Southern California Edison Co, have reported to regulators that they experienced problems with transmission lines or substations in areas where fires were reported around the time they started.

-Some evacuees in Malibu, a seaside community whose residents include a number of Hollywood celebrities, were allowed to return home Monday but found themselves without power or cellphone service.

-California has recently endured two of the worst wildfire seasons in its history, a situation experts attribute in large part to prolonged drought across much of the western United States.

 President Donald Trump on Monday night declared a major disaster exists from the fires, making federal funds available to people and local government agencies in Butte, Los Angeles and Ventura counties.